imtiaz135/Arena-internship/README.md

 # Arena-internship
 week 1 task
-in this first task i cam to know about what is python and why it is used how to use the variables and print the data
+in this first task i came to know about what is python and why it is used how to use the variables and print the data